dshvimer/elixir_api_gateway/README.md

 Visit `/keys` to create API Keys.
 Add the value to a header named `x-api-key` when making HTTP requests.

-Visit `/endpoints` to create `Gateway.Endpoint`s.
+Visit `/endpoints` to create endpoint mappings.
 A routing table will be built when the server starts.
 After creating endpoints, restart the server (WIP sorry)

 Example endpoint: Path: `/api` -> Upstream: `https://api.github.com/` then make a get request to `localhost:4001/api/zen`